 10. Stay Hydrated and Eat a Healthy Diet

 A healthy diet and adequate hydration are essential for overall health, including the health of your scalp and hair.
-Drink plenty of water throughout the day to keep your scalp hydrated.
+On top of that, drink plenty of water throughout the day to keep your scalp hydrated.
 Eat a balanced diet rich in vitamins, minerals, and antioxidants to nourish your hair follicles and promote healthy hair growth.

 FAQ